techstackmedia/react-front-to-back/README.md

 By understanding this code, you'll gain insights into using dynamic values and lists in JSX elements, which are crucial concepts when building interactive and data-driven React applications.

-## Technologies

-This project utilizes the following technologies:

-- React: The main framework or library for building the frontend.
-- React DOM: Works with the Document Object Model (DOM) alongside the React library.
-- React Scripts: Provides additional tools like the development server.
-- Web Vitals: Allows you to monitor performance analytics.

 ## Installation

 To set up the project on your local machine, follow these steps: